6LoWPAN Range

 3. Technology Insights for Microsegmentation

-It is envisioned that tens of billions of such devices will be interconnected.
+Tens of billions of such devices are envisioned to be interconnected.
 This will introduce interactions between the physical world and computing, digital content, analysis, applications, and services.
-This resulting networking paradigm is called the Internet of Things (IoT).
+The resulting networking paradigm is called the Internet of Things (IoT).

 Factors Influencing 6LoWPAN Range: